skrub-data/skrub/doc/skrub_pipeline.rst

     # 2  1.000000e+00  4.260130e-08 -2.691092e-09    1.5    2
     # 3  9.629613e-10 -1.792075e-03  9.999982e-01    2.2    4

-Again, the crucial part is that when applying such operations, the return value encapsulates the whole computation that produces the result we see.
-We are not interested in a single result for the example values we provided, but in the ability to retrieve a machine-learning estimator that we can fit and then apply to unseen data.
+Again, the crucial point is that when we apply such operations, the returned value encapsulates the entire computation that produces the result we see.
+We're not just interested in the output for the example values we provided—we're building a machine learning estimator that can be fitted and applied to unseen data.

-We can retrieve the estimator, fit it on the data we provided initially, then apply it on new data:
+We can retrieve the estimator, fit it on the data we initially provided, and then apply it to new data:

 .. code:: python